MyersResearchGroup/iBioSim/README.md

       * Once root directory is set, all the pom.xml should be displayed under Projects.
 Select all pom.xml files.
       * All installation should be complete so click ```Finish```
 5. Under ```Package Explorer``` in Eclipse, right click on the iBioSim pom.xml file and click select ```Run As``` and click ```Maven clean```.
 This will install the local jars as dependencies in your local repository.
-6. Repeat the same steps for SBOLDesigner.
-(NOTE: Performing ```mvn clean install``` from command-line inside SBOLDesigner suffice)
+6. If you want to import SBOLDesigner into Eclipse, then repeat the previous steps for SBOLDesigner.
+Make sure you execute ```Maven generate-sources``` to resolve some dependencies in SBOLDesigner as well.
+Alternatively, follow the instructions from the ```Setting up iBioSim``` section.
 7. Perform ```Update Project``` under Maven by right clicking on the iBioSim project.

-## Setting up iBioSim Configurations
+## [Optional] Setting up iBioSim Configurations in Eclipse
 1. Open up iBioSim ```Run Configurations``` window and create a new ```Java Application``` in your Eclipse workspace
   * Give the java application a name (i.e. iBioSim_GUI)
   * Set the Main tab to the following information: